 Freeways and tolled highways

-Moving onto trunk roads, there are two ways of referring to a highway: carretera and autopista; and these are sometimes referred to (or signed on highways) as ‘Libre‘ (free) or ‘Cuota‘ (toll), respectively.
+Moving onto trunk roads, there are two ways of referring to a highway: carretera and autopista; and these are sometimes referred to (or signed on highways) as ‘Libre‘ (freeway) or ‘Cuota‘ (tollway), respectively.

 Carretera is akin to the U.S. freeway and most often refers to the federally-funded interstate roads which connect main towns and cities, but may also refer to a primary trunk road around a town or city.
-These are usually not tolled, although sometimes a tranche of carretera federal might be.
+These are usually not tolled, and most are two-lane highways; some have stretches for overtaking slow vehicles.
 You might see these signed as ‘Libre‘ on highways.

 The toll fee is called peaje although tolled highways in Mexico are rarely if ever referred to using that word.